‘extraordinary cellist, virile baritone, compelling actor – astonishing’

 ‘Matthew Sharp’s performance in the central role displays consummate theatrical invention…a commanding vocal and stage presence.’
 The Guardian

-Matthew was Creative Director of Revelation, Ashford – selected by the Royal Opera House as its ‘links’ partner – for three years, Artistic Director of the Deal Festival for three years – transforming its profile, smashing box office records and introducing a year-round out- and in-reach initiative called Pyramideal – and is currently artist-in-association with the English Symphony Orchestra, patron of Cantate – double-gold medal winners at the World Choir Games – and trustee of Vocal Futures.
+Matthew was Creative Director of Revelation, Ashford – selected by the Royal Opera House as its ‘links’ partner – for three years, Artistic Director of the Deal Festival for three years – transforming its profile, smashing box office records and introducing a year-round out- and in-reach initiative called Pyramideal – and is currently artist-in-association with both the English Symphony Orchestra and Northern Chamber Orchestra, patron of Cantate – double-gold medal winners at the World Choir Games – and trustee of Vocal Futures.

-Matthew teaches at Birmingham Conservatoire and has been a guest lecturer at GSMD, RWCMD, RCSSD, Trinity Laban, Juilliard, Dartington College and Leeds, Lincoln, Portsmouth and Sheffield Universities.
+Matthew teaches at Royal Birmingham Conservatoire and has been a guest lecturer at GSMD, RWCMD, RCSSD, Trinity Laban, Juilliard, Dartington College and Leeds, Lincoln, Portsmouth, Sheffield universities and University of Maryland, Baltimore County.
 He devised and delivered the inaugural, televised event for InHarmony, Leeds.